 This course surveys the history of ancient Greece from its occluded origins in the pre-Homeric past to the widespread diffusion of Hellenic culture that accompanied the conquests of Alexander the Great.
 At the heart of the course will be a careful study of the emergence and development of the Greek city-state in its various incarnations.
-The course will provide a solid grounding in political history but will also explore aspects of the cultural milieu -- for example, religion, sexual mores, and the economy -- that fostered some of the greatest literary and artistic works produced by Western civilization.
+The course will provide a solid grounding in political history but also will explore aspects of the cultural milieu -- for example, religion, sexual mores and the economy -- that fostered some of the greatest literary and artistic works produced by Western civilization.
 We will read from the celebrated Greek historians Herodotus and Thucydides, as well as from a variety of other sources, ranging from the familiar to the recondite.
-The course will combine lecture and discussion.
-No prerequisites.
+No prerequisite.
 Offered every other year.